Zerohazard8x/2lazy4gist/other-docs/AI_windows-deploy.md

 > If your ISO has `install.esd`, DISM can still apply it.
 Same syntax, different file extension.
 (From DISM image mgmt.) ([Microsoft Learn][9])

+> Please make sure that the target drive does not have a complete Users folder, or WindowsApps folder.
+This will cause reparse point errors in setup.etl.
+To see reparse points, do `DIR /AL /S` in the root of the target drive.

 ---

 # Part 5 — Make it bootable with **BCDBoot**